Phil Gordon (poker player): Author

 Gordon has written five books on poker, including the bestsellers Poker: The Real Deal and Phil Gordon's Little Green Book: Lessons and Teachings in No Limit Hold 'em.
 Gordon has written for poker magazines, and writes a regular column and hosts a podcast, The Poker Edge, for ESPN.com.
 The podcast has been airing since April 10, 2006.
 Gordon has also released an award-winning instructional DVD, Expert Insight: Final Table Poker.

 Philanthropy

-Gordon is well known for his philanthropic causes, especially cancer research.
-Gordon is an active fundraiser and sat on the board of directors for the Prevent Cancer Foundation until resigning in 2011 in the wake of the Full Tilt Poker scandal.

-In 2003, Gordon and fellow poker pro Rafe Furst embarked on their Ultimate Sports Adventure Tour.
-During the trip, the pair attended more than 140 sporting events.
+In 2003, Gordon and fellow poker pro Rafe Furst embarked on a trip in which they attended more than 140 sporting events.
 At each stop, they collected donations, held auctions, and raffled off prizes to benefit the Prevent Cancer Foundation, raising $100,000.
 During the trip, Gordon and Furst came up with the idea for their Bad Beat on Cancer, an initiative that asks World Series of Poker participants to pledge 1% of any winnings to cancer research.
 Bad Beat on Cancer has been involved in a number of other endeavors, including an annual charity poker event hosted by the Twitter Poker Tour and held online at Gordon's Full Tilt Poker, as well as a breast cancer charity event, the Bad Beat on Cancer Challenge, which was held in November 2009 on PokerStars.
 Bad Beat on Cancer has raised over $3 million for cancer prevention research.